TERMS AND CONDITIONS

 22. THIRD-PARTY SUBSCRIPTIONS

 22.1 Our Sites offer the ability to subscribe to our publications through third-party stores.
-Such third parties include (without limitation) the Apple App Store, Google Play Store, MagShop website and isubscribe.
-Subscriptions purchased through these stores renew automatically, and must be cancelled at least 24 hours prior to the renewal date.
+Such third parties include (without limitation) the Apple App Store, Google Play Store, MagShop website and isubscribe (“third-party Subscription”).
+Third-party Subscriptions purchased through these stores are non-automatically renewing Subscriptions, unless otherwise provided through the third-party store.

 following these instructions for the Apple App Store